 Have your IT provider available by phone throughout the first day.
 Most go-live issues are minor configuration problems that get resolved quickly when the right person is reachable.
 Keep Eaglesoft accessible for at least 30 days after cutover so staff can reference historical reports and older patient records while they build familiarity with Dentrix.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We handle the infrastructure side of your migration, server compatibility, data integrity, network configuration, and go-live support, so the switch does not take your practice offline.